 See the city by boat before you walk down a street.
 Not only is it fun, but also it will give you a good bearing of the town, that was once one of the world’s greatest nautical powers.
 You get a different perspective from walking around its streets and, if it’s a nice day, you can rest your feet and get some sun while learning about Copenhagen’s history.
 I took this tour and loved it.

-Smørrebrød and/or Michelin Starred Meals
+#3 Copenhagen Tip – Smørrebrød and Michelin Starred Meals

 Smørrebrød are the iconic Danish open-faced sandwiches which are the go-to lunchtime treat.
 You can find them everywhere, but Schønnemann’s is the oldest place in town from 1877 or Ida Davidsen which is a relative newcomer having started serving in 1888!

-The Admiralty Hotel
+#4 Copenhagen Tip – The Admiralty Hotel

 It may not be the grandest hotel in town, but I love the Admiralty!
 Albeit not as luxurious as other hotels (no air-con!), the views are terrific, the breakfast fantastic and like all Scandinavian hotels, you don’t need to ask for down pillows.
 Walking distance to everything and right on the water with a lovely bar to take in the sun, The Admiralty is also seconds away from the Royal Palace and everyone’s favorite statue of The Little Mermaid.

 #5 Copenhagen Tip – Shopping

 Shopping is great in Copenhagen – from woolly, fluffy things to put around your head, neck and throat, to brightly colored Legos and sleek Bang & Olfason speakers – the Danes have it covered.
 Wonderful walking streets with quiet squares, like Nikolaj Plads, home to one of the oldest churches in Norway, now a art exhibition center and a great place to have coffee outside or dine inside, while waiting for the first snow fall!